rekaj3773/CrisisLostAndFound/README.md

    - Secure a table and comfortable chairs.
      - If all goes according to plan, you're going to be there for some time so get comfortable.
    - Consider lodgings.
-     - Are you in a cot at the Lost and Found site.
+     - Are you in a cot at the Lost and Found site?
 Probably not.
 And please don't sleep in the truck.
 The police and neighbors will get upset after a day or two of this.
      - Your enthusiam for leading and continuing this Lost and Found effort must remain at a high.
 Try to find lodgings nearby to sleep comfortably.
       - Important note: This may be VERY hard to come by as lodgings typically grow scarce during crisis.
 Plan accordingly.
 (I don't mind asking to borrow a camper and set up shop )
    - Consider having some water and/or other offerings donated.
-     - Many people have been through quite a lot, and even if you do not have their missing item, a gesture or water can go a long way in unmeasurable conforting.
+     - Many people have been through quite a lot, and even if you do not have their missing item, a gesture or water can go a long way in unmeasurable comforting.
    - Consider getting postage donated
      - You might be able to send out some items to people who have been displaced or traveled out of driving range